AntonCodesCom/simple-todo-remix/README.md

 A Todo app frontend built with Remix and Material UI with focus on usability and reliability.

+This is a Remix version of the Todo app frontend.

+The Next.js version can be found [here](https://github.com/AntonCodesCom/simple-todo-nextjs).

 ## Features

 - Creating, toggling, editing and deleting Todos.